El-magnificoxxii/Azure-Refresher/Azure_project_2.md

 ### Task 8: Testing Network traffic to your Firewall from Spoke Networks

+#### 1. Create Firewall Log Workspace to save Firewall Logs
+1. Search for "Log analytics Workspace" → Click + Create 'firewalldiagnosticworkspace'
+2. Save the settings

-#### 1. Connect to the VM in the Spoke Network
+#### 2. Connect to the VM in the Spoke Network
-1. Connect to spoke-01 vm via Azure Bastion
+3. Connect to spoke-01 vm via Azure Bastion
-2. Open powershell as administrator
+4. Open powershell as administrator
-3. Run the script below
+5. Run the script below

 _Once the script is running, network traffic is imitated on your network_

-#### 2. Create Firewall Log Workspace to save Firewall Logs
-4. Search for "Log analytics Workspace" → Click + Create 'firewalldiagnosticworkspace'
-5.
+#### 3. Monitor the traffic in the Firewall
+6. In your Azure portal, select Firewall → Click lab-firewall
+7. Select Logs → Network rule log data

+_You should start seeing netowork log information from spoke01-vm and lab firewall_